Black sesame roll

-Black sesame roll is a refrigerated dim sum dessert found in Hong Kong and some overseas Chinatowns.
-It is sweet and the texture of it is smooth and soft.
+Black sesame roll is a refrigerated dim sum dessert originating in Hong Kong, popularised in the 1970s and 1980s.
+It can be found in overseas Cantonese yum cha restaurants as well.
+It has a sweet flavour and a smooth and soft texture.

 Preparation

 Preparation of the dessert begins with drying a thin layer of black sesame paste.
 The paste eventually forms a thin refrigerated sheet.
 Then, the sheets are individually rolled up into a sesame roll.